TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 title: "GCP Cloud Functions with Scala.js in 10 lines(ish)"
 date: 2019-11-17 00:00:00
 featured_image: '/images/gcp-scalajs-nodejs-cloud.jpg'
+excerpt: It's easy to spin up a node.js runtime on Google Cloud Platform's Cloud Functions,
+         but say you want to write in Scala instead of JavaScript... well, that's thankfully easy too!
+         Though requires a few extra steps.
+Since couldn't find a good tutorial on how to get Scala.js working in a google Cloud Function, I decided to write one.

 ---

 It's easy to spin up a node.js runtime on Google Cloud Platform's Cloud Functions,